 While certainty has its allure, many of the details of Britain’s post-Brexit existence are yet to be worked out.
 And the devil, as they say, lies in these gray details, agreed upon by negotiators behind closed doors.
 For now, and during the entire implementation period, EU derived laws and regulations will apply.
 Financial service companies, including London-based counterparts of Bruc Bond, can continue performing cross-border payments and operations much like they have done so far.

-Moreover, as officials in the UK’s Financial Conduct Authority and the Bank of England rightfully proudly claim, they have undertaken a herculean effort to make sure that the financial services sector is one of the best prepared for Brexit.
+Moreover, as officials in the UK’s Financial Conduct Authority and the Bank of England rightfully proudly claim, they have undertaken a herculean effort to make sure that the financial services sector is one of the best prepared for Brexit and have look at regulation of bitcoin and cryptocurrencies too.

 However, Eyal Nachum and his colleagues at Bruc Bond are still concerned that such measures are only temporary, as the withdrawal agreement’s implementation period might indeed come to a dramatic and swift end and the close of 2020.